vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 import ColorGenerator from '@site/src/components/ColorGenerator';

-This doc guides you through migrating an existing Vobees 1 site to Vobees 2.
+This doc guides you through migrating an existing Docusaurus 1 site to Docusaurus 2.

-**Note: This migration guide is targeted at Vobees users without translation and/or versioning features and assumes the following structure:**
+**Note: This migration guide is targeted at Docusaurus users without translation and/or versioning features and assumes the following structure:**

 ```sh
 ├── docs